Free Phlebotomy Training and Certification Courses

 - Some On-line Class Work

-The certification exam is administrated by The American Society of Clinical Pathologists (ASCP), The American Association of Medical Personnel (AAMP) and The American Medical Technologists (AMT).
+The phlebotomy certification exam is administrated through the American Society of Phlebotomy Technicians (ASPT).
+The American Society of Clinical Pathologists (ASCP), The American Association of Medical Personnel (AAMP) and The American Medical Technologists (AMT).
 Once you pass the exam, you can begin working as a certified phlebotomist.
 The field of phlebotomy requires the typical hospital working schedule of 40 hours per week shift.
 Sometimes, you may work more hours during emergencies.

 Once the phlebotomist has begun working as a certified phlebotomist technician, many will return to college in order to obtain their phlebotomy associate's degree, which can be obtained in 1-2 years.
 The phlebotomist Bachelor's Degree can be obtained within 3-4 years.
 The future for all phlebotomist students is bright with the promise of job stability in our current thriving healthcare industry.
 Starting a career as a certified phlebotomist will only take 6 months to a year to complete all course work and become certified.

 Phlebotomy Classes & CoursesTaking phlebotomy classes is a great option for furthering your education.
 The training you get from these phlebotomy classes will help you to be successful in completing your phlebotomy training and certification and finally getting certified as a phlebotomist, this will eventually help lead to new employment opportunities within the medical field.